-- We work in partnership with the City of Rancho Cordova (photos from last year) and the majority of our work is for local low-income homeowners and consists of yard cleanup, basic home repairs, handicap ramps, and painting.
+- We work in partnership with the City of Rancho Cordova and the majority of our work is for local low-income homeowners and consists of yard cleanup, basic home repairs, handicap ramps, and painting.
 We shift to indoor work with nonprofits if the case of rain.

 - We stay at a local church with shower facilities a short drive away.

-- There will be some service learning activities outside of the Rancho Cordova home repair work focused on Sacramento as the capitol, the edible city and food insecurity in the community, and learning about the work of other nonprofits.
+- There will be some service learning activities outside of the Rancho Cordova home repair work focused on Sacramento as the capitol, and learning about the work of other nonprofits.
 We can cater these visits based on your group’s interests.
-(Photos from a weekend last year, which had similar learning components)